-Today, there are several customer data platforms available that provide one comprehensive view of customer feedback across all your channels, applications and other touchpoints you use to engage with your customers.
+Today, there are several customer data platforms available that provide one comprehensive view of customer feedback across all your channels.

 On a high level, customer data insights are used to: